cpolzer/jQDrawBootstrapGrid/README.md

 Copyright and License
 ---------------------

 The jQDrawBootstrapGrid Plugin is  licensed under the MIT (http://www.opensource.org/licenses/mit-license.php) licenses.
-Copyright (c)2012 Christian Polzer.